 Lastly, check out available jobs on company websites.
 If you’ve discovered a few companies for which you’d love to work, go to their websites directly and see what kind of roles they have listed.

 Also, some roles might have different names at different companies and might not come up in common search results on job boards.
-For example, a “blogger” at one company might be referred to as a “content creator” at another.
+For example, one company’s "blogger" might be another company’s "content creator."

 Once you’ve found a few open jobs to which you’d like to apply, take a close look at the job descriptions.
 This is when you’ll compare your list of "likes" from earlier to the terms in the job descriptions.